The Stage 100

 The Stage 100, the definitive guide to the most influential figures working in the UK theatre and performing arts industry today.

 The Stage 100 traditionally reflects the 100 most influential people working in the theatre and performing arts industry.
-This year the list will focus on celebrating those individuals who have gone above and beyond in helping theatre survive the current crisis.

 November 10, 2020

 The Stage 100 list is announced